panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 Having seen the triangulation in practice, let's formulate a simple definition of it.

-> *Triangulation* is a technique that involves writing 2 assertions to force the creation of a more general solution.
+> *Triangulation* is a technique that involves writing 2 assertions to drive a safer creation of a more general implementation.

 In the previous example, the triangulation has been used in step 5 to force the creation of a more general solution in step 6.